Hom-unitality and hom-associative structures: One-sided unital hom-associative algebras

-The two-sided unital analogues of relations in \cref{tab:product_relations_one} are the opening result of \cite{FreGohr:UnitCond}, and are naturally a combination of the two prior.
-Two-sided unitality also grants commu\-tation between any element and its image by $\alpha$.
+The two-sided unital analogs of the relations in \cref{tab:product_relations_one} are the opening result of \cite{FreGohr:UnitCond} and are naturally a combination of the two prior.
+Two-sided unitality also ensures commu\-tation between any element and its image by $\alpha$.

 The twisting map of any unital hom-associative algebra is a multiplication operator, but multiplication operators need not yield unital hom-associative algebras.